Fighting Texas abortion law could be tough for federal gov’t

 Garland says that while his department is still urgently exploring options to challenge the state law, Justice will enforce the federal law “in order to protect the constitutional rights of women and other persons, including access to an abortion.”

-However, that federal action could be limited by the fact that the act is geared more toward physical acts of intimidation or violence than lawsuits, said Mary Anne Franks, a constitutional scholar, and professor at the University of Miami School of Law.
+However, that federal action could be limited by the fact that the act is geared more toward physical acts of intimidation or violence than lawsuits, said Mary Anne Franks, a constitutional scholar and professor at University of Miami School of Law.

 “The nefarious cleverness” of the Texas law is that “you can’t do anything until someone actually attempts to use this law,” she said.
 “And that’s really late in the game.”